runcycles/.github/profile/README.md

 - a generic workflow scheduler
 - an AI safety silver bullet

-Its purpose is narrower and more operational:
+Its purpose is operational and specific:

 **make autonomous exposure explicit, bounded, and enforceable.**